 Prior to joining the firm, he served as a Special Assistant to the Regional Administrator in the New York/New Jersey Regional Office of the United States Department of Housing and Urban Development.
 In addition, he served at the New Jersey Department of Community Affairs as the Commissioner's Executive Assistant for housing, development and urban policy initiatives.

 Jim is a member of the New Jersey State and American Bar Associations and is on the Board of Directors of the New Jersey Alliance for Action, an economic development and smart growth public infrastructure support group.
-Thomson Reuters has included Jim on New Jersey's "Super Lawyers" list in the area of municipal law in 2008, 2009, and 2012 - 2015.
 Best Lawyers in America®, a peer review of U.S. lawyers, has included Jim on its Best Lawyers list in the field of Land Use and Zoning Law since 2015.
+He was named “Lawyer of the Year” for Land Use and Zoning Law for 2019 in the Newark region, an honor given annually to a single attorney in each practice area in each region.
+Thomson Reuters has included Jim on New Jersey's "Super Lawyers" list in the area of municipal law in 2008, 2009, and 2012 - 2021.
 See Awards and Honors Methodology.